 As well as fine tapestries Hardwick also has some of the finest early embroidery in the country, not least in the large scale set of embroideries known as ‘the noble women’.
 This is a set of four (originally five) hangings that all take their subject matter from worthy heroines and their virtues.
 These pieces were made by professional embroiderers while Bess lived at Chatsworth and are made out of a patchwork of pieces of velvet, cloth of gold and figured silk, part cut out of medieval church vestments.
-The National Trust is undergoing a long-term conservation project to conserve these pieces and the first one back from conservation, Penelope with her associated virtues of Perseverance and Patience, is on display on the Ground Floor of the house.
-The second embroidery to return from conservation, Lucretia, joined Penelope in 2016.
+We're undertaking a long-term conservation project to conserve these pieces; the first two back from conservation, Penelope with her associated virtues of Perseverance and Patience, and Lucretia are on display on the Ground Floor of the house.

-Hardwick contains many portraits, many of family members but the most notable amongst them is a famous portrait of Queen Elizabeth, probably from the workshop of Nicholas Hilliard that features an amazing dress covered with fantastical sea creatures
+Hardwick contains many portraits, many of family members but the most notable amongst them is a famous portrait of Queen Elizabeth I, attributed to Nicholas Hilliard (c.1547-1619), that features an amazing dress covered with fantastical sea creatures.